MIS Schemes

 The Walnut Growers Forum has been established to facilitate discussion for all AGW MIS stakeholders.
 Use the link to navigate there.

-Webster and its walnut subsidiary, Walnuts Australia make no direct reference to their foundation orchards funded by MIS scheme grower investors.
+Webster (broken) and its walnut subsidiary, Walnuts Australia make no direct reference to their foundation orchards funded by MIS scheme grower investors.
 These secure supply for Webster’s large wholesale customers.
 Active grower investors have not found their Responsible Entity, AGW responsive or transparent in its dealings with them.

-Last year I requested that AGW Funds Management Ltd facilitate discussion among all stakeholders.
+Last year I requested that AGW Funds Management Ltd (broken) facilitate discussion among all stakeholders.
 They have not done this.
 They prefer to challenge representative parties legitimacy than answer broad management and performance questions.
 It is a divide and conquer approach, and reflects on the integrity of both Webster and AGW, executive and board.

-Online, AGW Ltd does include a library of formal documents including Annual Reports, Newsletters, Product Disclosure Statements and the 2017 Grower Meeting Minutes.
+Online, AGW Ltd does include a library of formal documents (broken) including Annual Reports, Newsletters, Product Disclosure Statements and the 2017 Grower Meeting Minutes.